expo/expo/docs/pages/workflow/upgrading-expo-sdk-walkthrough.md

 </View>
 ```

-- React Native now defaults `enableBabelRCLookup` (recursive) to false in Metro bundler (the packager used by React Native / Expo).
+- React Native now defaults `enableBabelRCLookup` (recursive) to `false` in Metro bundler (the default bundler for React Native).
 This is unlikely to cause any problems for your application — in our case, this lets us remove a script to delete nested `.babelrc` files from `node_modules` in our postinstall.
 If you run into transform errors when updating your app, [read this commit message for more information](https://github.com/facebook/react-native/commit/023ac57337b351959d443133c3c09607c4ffc800) and to see how to opt-in to the old behavior.

 ## SDK 22 [DEPRECATED]